ESGF/esgf-user-support/_sources/faq.rst.txt

     Under Mac OS this error may be thrown if Wget is not installed.
 Please install it, see question `Error: "wget: command not found"`_.

 * Solution 5
     This error may also be thrown if a node is not fully online, for example, the node is offline for maintenance.
 Please wait until maintenance has been finished.
+Visit the `Data Nodes Status <https://esgf-node.llnl.gov/status/>`_ page to find the nodes that are down.

 * Solution 6
     The data node is online, but the local operating system is outdated and does not recognize the data nodes's web certificate when trying to establish a secure connection via wget.
 In this case, upgrade the local operating system, try a different client system.
 This scenario is revealed if running the script in debug mode (-d).